tutunak/doku_wiki/README.md

 #### Handling changes in bundled files inside volumes ####

+**Note:** The functionality bellow is currently only supported in `latest`, `stable-bind` and `2017-02-19e-bind` tags.
+This is to preserve original functionality in old images.
+Future releases will all support the new update system.

 If you mount a volume that has previously been used with a newer version of DokuWiki than that installed in the current contaier, the newer files will _not_ be overwritten by those bundled with the current (older) version of DokuWiki.
 If you want to force a downgrade (at your own risk!), run the container with the `downgrade` command:

     docker run ... mprasil/dokuwiki donwgrade